Shiwani322004/apna_cart/README.md

-# 🚀 Getting Started with My React App
+# 🚀 Say hello to React!
+Kickstarting my journey with React — the library that makes building UIs a breeze!

 Hi! 👋 This project was created using **Create React App**, a great tool to quickly set up a modern React project with zero configuration.